Volodymyr Zelenskyy: Personal life

 In September 2003, Zelenskyy married Olena Kiyashko, with whom he had attended school and university.
 Kiyashko worked as a scriptwriter at Kvartal 95.
-The couple's first daughter, Oleksandra, was born in July 2004.
-Their son, Kyrylo, was born in January 2013.
-In Zelenskyy's 2014 movie 8 New Dates, their daughter played Sasha, the daughter of the protagonist.
+The couple has two children: their first, daughter Oleksandra, was born in July 2004, and their second, son Kyrylo, in January 2013.
+In Zelenskyy's 2014 film 8 New Dates, their daughter played Sasha, the daughter of the protagonist.
 In 2016, she participated in the show Make the Comedian Laugh: Kids and won ₴50,000.
-The family lives in Kyiv.
+The family, which lives in Kyiv, has two dogs, a cat, a parrot, and a guinea pig.

 Zelenskyy's assets were worth about ₴37 million (about US$1.5 million) in 2018.

-Zelenskyy's first language is Russian, and he is also fluent in Ukrainian and English.
-Since becoming president, he has hired a Ukrainian-language tutor and improved his command of the language.
+Zelenskyy's first language is Russian.
+He became fluent in Ukrainian later in life; he hired a tutor to improve his Ukrainian in 2017, and said in November 2019 after becoming president that he would like to improve his Ukrainian further.
+He also speaks English, and observers have noted that his command of English has improved during the full-scale war.

 Achievements, awards, and recognition

 Teletriumph Awards

 The Teletriumph Awards are the national television awards of Ukraine.
 Zelenskyy has won this award over 30 times, in multiple categories, in multiple years.
-However, Teletriumph 2018 remains the most recent award year; the awards were cancelled in 2019 due to reorganizational efforts, and again the following year due to COVID-19.
+However, Teletriumph 2018 remains the most recent award year; the awards were cancelled in 2019 due to reorganisational efforts, and again the following year due to COVID-19.
 In 2021, Zelenskyy served on the "Expert Council" of the Ukrainian Television Academy (UTVA), to oversee the restructuring efforts of the awards and the discussions for a new nomination process.
-As the television academy was finalizing its award nominations for 2022, Russia invaded Ukraine, and much of the celebrity class of Ukraine enlisted into the military.
+As the television academy was finalising its award nominations for 2022, Russia invaded Ukraine.
 The awards are not considered permanently cancelled, but indefinitely suspended.